MdSaddamKazmi/CAP/README.md

 This repo will help in learning CAP .
-Follwo below sequence of branches to learn
+You can follow below sequence of branches to learn.

 Sequence number : Branch name
 ------------------------------